Board of trustees

 Mr. Impemba is member of the American Institute of Certified Public Accountants, the New York State Society of Certified Public Accountants and serves as a member of the Candid Board of Trustees and is a member of the Audit Committee for Living Cities.
 He holds a Bachelor of Business Administration in Accounting from Iona College.

 As a Vice President in Walmart’s eCommerce (Central) Operations, Sylvester is in the center of one of the most strategic priorities for the company - intersection of digital and physical retail.
-Within this space, he previously had divisional responsibility for store pickup field operations across select regions, business development, digital customer experience, new customer propositions, and internal governance management; now he leads last mile delivery.
+Within this space, he previously had divisional responsibility for store pickup field operations across select regions, business development, digital customer experience, new customer propositions, and internal governance management; now he leads last mile delivery, including responsibility for related data/analytics, technology and field operations.

 Sylvester graduated from the University of North Florida (UNF) with Bachelor of Business Administration degrees in both Marketing and Management and pursued an MBA at Webster University.
-Currently a board director of the leading source for global philanthropy, Candid (formerly Foundation Center), Sylvester also served as the USA and Ghana Chairman of the world’s largest strategy and management competition, Global Management Challenge.
+Currently a board director of Candid (formerly Foundation Center and GuideStar), he has also served as chairman or director of non-profit organizations in a dozen countries across the world.
+Sylvester was USA and Ghana Chairman of the world’s largest strategy and management competition, Global Management Challenge, member of the World Economic Forum’s Transformation Leaders (Agriculture) Network, and advisory board member of University of North Florida’s (UNF) Coggin College of Business, Chief Marketing Officer Council, and Russia’s largest university, the Russian Presidential Academy of National Economy and Public Administration (RANEPA).
 He received the Constituency for Africa’s African Pioneer award in 2012 and his Alma Mata, University of North Florida, honored him in 2007 and 2009 with the Outstanding Alumnus of the Year and Prime Osborne Distinguished Business Leader awards, respectively.

-A native of Sierra Leone with US dual citizenship, Sylvester has spent more than 13 years living in Nigeria, Ghana and Togo.
-He and his wife now live in Bentonville, AR (USA) with their two daughters.
+A native of Sierra Leone with US dual citizenship, Sylvester has spent more than 10 years living in Ghana and Togo.
+He and his wife now live in Bentonville, AR with their two daughters.

 Susan Kish is a senior executive with extensive experience in building successful businesses, products, services, and teams.
 She has worked across multiple global industries, e.g., financial services, media, and clean energy, and is a relentless advocate of digital and data literacy.
 A seasoned entrepreneur, Susan has been successful in bringing new ideas and businesses to life inside large corporations and banks as well as in start-up environments.
 Susan leverages a wealth of knowledge of strategy, marketing, and digital media as well as product and business development expertise.